iron431/Irons-Spellbooks-Docs/_tabs/developers.md

 <a href="https://discord.gg/TRzEdrndM2"><img src="https://img.shields.io/discord/1104430139275743293.svg?label=&amp;logo=discord&amp;logoColor=ffffff&amp;color=7389D8&amp;labelColor=6A7EC2&amp;style=for-the-badge" alt="" width="129" height="28" /></a>

+## API vs Full Mod Dependency
+Anything inside the <span style="color:yellow">io.redspace.ironsspellbooks.api</span> namespace should be fairly stable.
+If you use anything outside of this you may experience breaking changes when we release.
+You can request items moved into API by pinging Iron or Smalls in the discord.
+If you want it done fast you can always submit a pull request to our main repo, https://github.com/iron431/Irons-Spells-n-Spellbooks

 ## Example Repo
 Here is an example mod that shows you how to register a spell and get started.